Spyderisk/system-modeller/README.md

-If you only want to run a demo of the Spyderisk System Modeller and do not need to do any development, then you need to follow the [Installing Docker](./INSTALL.md#installing-docker) section of [INSTALL.md](./INSTALL.md) and then use the [system modeller deployment project](https://github.com/Spyderisk/system-modeller-deployment).
+If you only want to run a demo of the Spyderisk System Modeller and do not need to do any development, then you need to follow the [Installing Docker](./INSTALL.md#installing-docker) section of [INSTALL.md](./INSTALL.md) and then use the [Spyderisk Deployment project](https://github.com/Spyderisk/system-modeller-deployment).
 We also [have two comprehensive online training courses](https://training.spyderisk.org/courses/), covering both Risk Assessment and Using Spyderisk.